-A central issue, for all of the colonies, was labor supply.
-This had obvious and substantial implications for the ability to take advantage of the abundant land and other natural resources.
-The seriousness of this constraint was a major reason why the Spanish, the first Europeans to arrive, chose to focus their efforts on the areas in the Americas with the largest and richest concentrations of native populations (see table 1.2).
-Another indication of the relative labor scarcity prevailing in the New World is the extensive and unprecedented flow of migrants from Europe and Africa (see table 1.3) that traversed the Atlantic despite high costs of transportation.
-That about 70 percent of migrants between 1500 and 1760, increasing from roughly 25 percent prior to 1580 and rising to over 75 percent between 1700 and 1760, were Africans brought over involuntarily as slaves is a testament to the high productivity of labor (due to labor scarcity) in the Americas.
-With their prices set in competitive international markets, slaves ultimately flowed to those locations where their productivity was greatest-and their pro-
+A central issue, common to all of the colonies, was labor supply, which had obvious and substantial implications for the ability to take advantage of the abundant land and other natural resources available in the New World.
+The seriousness of this constraint was a major reason why the Spanish, the first Europeans to arrive, chose to focus their efforts on the areas in the Americas with the largest and richest concentrations of native populations (see Table 2).
+Another indication of the relative labor scarcity prevailing in the New World is the extensive and unprecedented flow of migrants from Europe and Africa (see Table 3) that traversed the Atlantic despite high costs of transportation.22 That over 60 percent of migrants between 1500 and 1760, increasing from roughly 20 percent prior to 1580 and rising to nearly 75 percent between 1700 and 1760, were Africans brought over involuntarily as slaves is a testament to the high productivity of labor (due to labor scarcity) in the Americas.
+With their prices set in competitive international markets, slaves ultimately flowed to those locations where their productivity was greatest - and their productivity tended to be greatest in areas with climates and soils well suited for the cultivation of sugar and a few other staple crops.
+There were no serious national or cultural barriers to owning or using them in any colony, since slavery was legal in all colonies, and welcome in the colonies of all the major European powers.
+The Spanish and British settlements each received between one-half and two-thirds of their pre-1760 immigrants from Africa.
+In contrast, the colonies of other nations were more dependent on slave labor, over 80 percent of all immigrants to the French and Dutch colonies were slaves, and the figure was over 70 percent for the Portuguese.